signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="StreamGroups"></a>
 ## Stream Groups

-Stream groups are groupings of input streams, related by call participants, analytics criteria, or otherwise.
-Each stream group consists of up to eight (8) "contributors" that may be added and deleted from the group at any time.
-Contributor packet flow has no start and stop restrictions.
-The SigSRF streamlib module performes three (3) types of stream group processing:
+Stream groups are groupings of input streams, related by call participants, analytics criteria, or other association.
+Each stream group consists of up to eight (8) "contributors" that may be added and deleted from the group at any time, and which have no packet flow start and stop restrictions.
+The SigSRF streamlib module performs the following stream group processing:

     first to maintain contributor integrity (manage stream gaps and alignment) group actions (merge, conference, deduplicate streams, etc)